Devante Mays: Green Bay Packers

-Mays was drafted by the Green Bay Packers in the seventh round, 238th overall, in the 2017 NFL draft.
+Mays was selected by the Green Bay Packers in the seventh round, 238th overall, in the 2017 NFL draft.
 He was signed to a four-year contract on May 5, 2017.

 On November 19, against the Baltimore Ravens, Mays had his first three career carries, which totaled −1 yard.
 In the season finale against the Detroit Lions, he had one carry for two yards.
 Overall, in his rookie season, he appeared in eight games and had four carries for one rushing yard to go along with three receptions for no receiving yards.

 On September 1, 2018, Mays was placed on injured reserve, and was later released with an injury settlement.

 Cleveland Browns

 Mays was signed to the practice squad of the Cleveland Browns on October 23, 2018.
 The Browns signed Mays to a futures contract on January 2, 2019.
 Mays was released by the Browns on May 13, 2019.